WizardTales/InfinityStorage/ARCHITECTURE.md

 ## Data structure

-The data structure consists out of a storage container, files and a directory listing.
+The data structure consists out of a storage reference, files and a directory listing.
-The storage container contains either one or many files.
-They can enforce certain things on the files it contains, but may also just contain only a single file.
-A file is part of the container and actually references a file stored on some storage location.
+The storage reference contains either one or many files.
+They can enforce certain things on the files it contains (may be separated into policies instead though), but may also just contain only a single file.
+A file is referencing one container and actually references a file stored on some storage location specified either in the global store or the storage reference.
 Last but not least the directory listing lists a hirarchical structure.
-An item of this is either a container, a file or both.
-An item itself is either a directory, or a file entry.
-If an item is a file+container and itself a file entry, this would be a single file container.
+The directory listing itself only contains directories, files reference their actual storage directory and can be found in the file metadata table.

 # Encryption